I saw this posted the other day, and it caused me to pause…

 If you’ve had to slow to catch your breath as you stretched toward the heights of Pike’s Peak in the Rockies…

 If you’ve questioned your abilities as you pushed toward the peaks of Mount Rainier in the Cascades…

-And if you’ve ever struggled in life to achieve more than the day before… if you’ve stayed up all night and the next day just to get the job done… you’ve beat your chest through the turmoil, the heartache and depression just to reach the other side of sanity…
+And if you’ve ever struggled in life to achieve more than the day before… if you’ve stayed up all night and the next day just to get the job done… if you’ve beat your chest through the turmoil, the heartache and depression just to reach the other side of sanity…

 Then, you might just understand and appreciate this statement.